Fandrew44/MealTracker/READMDE.md

 A web application designed to help you track your recent meals so that you have a better idea of what to prepare next!

-Developed using Spring Boot and React
+Developed to become more familiar with Spring Boot, Spring Data JPA, and Hibernate

-//Utilizes the MVC Architectural Pattern
-- Necessary or too extra????